How Aiming.Pro Works

 Core Aiming Skills vs .
 Game Specific Skills

-Developing your core skills is the most important part of improving your aim but it is not wholly sufficient unless complemented by game-specific training.
+Developing your core skills is the most important part of improving your aim but it is not wholly sufficient unless complimented by game specific training.
 Some examples of areas that require game specific training:

 - The AK-47 recoil pattern in Counter Strike: Global Offensive